Reeywhaar/tmbliss/cli.md

 ###### **Options:**

 * `--path <PATH>` — Directory paths to run the command in. [--path ... --path ...]
-* `--whitelist-glob <WHITELIST_GLOB>` — Force include file globs into backup. [--whitelist-glob ... --whitelist-glob ...]
+* `--allowlist-glob <ALLOWLIST_GLOB>` — Force include file globs into backup. [--allowlist-glob ... --allowlist-glob ...]
-* `--whitelist-path <WHITELIST_PATH>` — Force include file paths into backup. [--whitelist-path ./1 --whitelist-path ./2]
+* `--allowlist-path <ALLOWLIST_PATH>` — Force include file paths into backup. [--allowlist-path ./1 --allowlist-path ./2]
 * `--skip-glob <SKIP_GLOB>` — Skip file globs from checking.
-Difference with whitelist is that if condition met than program won't do processing for child directories [--skip-glob ... --skip-glob ...]
+Difference with allowlist is that if condition met than program won't do processing for child directories [--skip-glob ... --skip-glob ...]
 * `--skip-path <SKIP_PATH>` — Skip file paths from checking.
-Difference with whitelist is that if condition met than program won't do processing for child directories [--skip-path ./1 --skip-path ./2]
+Difference with allowlist is that if condition met than program won't do processing for child directories [--skip-path ./1 --skip-path ./2]